enRose/enRose.github.io/c-sharp/dictionary-pattern/dictionary-pattern.md

 Let's look at another example which again is based off some real production code I have seen.

 I have seen some blog posts comparing Rest API vs Graphql claims Rest API has one endpoint per resource whereas Graphql only has one endpoint for all.
 This is simply not true.
-Graphql has two endpoints: query and mutation.
+To start with, Graphql has two endpoints: query and mutation.
 Query for Get and mutation for both put and post as Rest equivalence.
-As for Rest API, indeed most people would have three endpoint(get/put/post) for each every ressource, so if we have three resources, we could have up to 9 endpoints.
+As for Rest API, indeed, most people would have three endpoints(GET/PUT/POST) for each every ressource, so if we have three resources, we could have up to 9 endpoints.
 However, we don't have to, we can use Dictionary Pattern to reduce the amount of endpoints to maximum 3, one for get, one for put and one for post.

 Here is what a verbose Rest controller would look like.
-Every single resource has its own route.
+Every single resource has its own GET route.

 ```C#
 using Microsoft.Practices.Unity;